Can the world be saved from overtourism?

 Now they've premiered a new project.

 "The Tourist Site Protection Fund focuses on private and municipal land and also new sites, in order to try and distribute tourist flows, make new attractions," she explains.
-"And it works alongside a new long term national infrastructure plan which focuses on the large areas of State and Minister for State."
+"And it works alongside a new long term national infrastructure plan which focuses on the large areas of State and municipal sites."

 "More isn't always better.
-We need to decide where we want to build up a strong sites that are able to receive a large about of visitors and which sites you want to leave more untapped."
+We need to decide where we want to build up strong sites that are able to receive a large amount of visitors and which sites you want to leave more untouched."